brownt47/R-For-Data-Science-Solutions/Chapter 3 Solutions.md

 using knowledge gained from the previous problem we can see that the variable displ is continuous (displ = engine displacement.  it involves how much fuel an engine is using to generate power if you were curious.
 In essence a volume measurement)

-keeping the same x and y, try the following to see how cont vs categorical acts on aesthetics.
+keeping the same x and y, try the following to see how continuous vs categorical acts on aesthetics.
 And since we want the color, shape and size to react to the data, we place those statements inside the aes() function

 Use displ for the continuous and class for categorical